aqjune/hol-light-materials/README.md

 ## Building & Running HOL Light

-Assuming that [OPAM](https://opam.ocaml.org/doc/Install.html) is installed in your machine. you can easily build HOL Light using the following instructions which are also described in [README](https://github.com/jrh13/hol-light/blob/master/README):
+Assuming that [OPAM](https://opam.ocaml.org/doc/Install.html) is installed in your machine, you can easily build HOL Light using the following instructions which are also described in [README](https://github.com/jrh13/hol-light/blob/master/README):

 ```